Noshin-Arthi/Noshin-Arthi/README.md

 ### 👋 Hello there!

 This is `Noshin Tabassum Arthi` - A fresh Graduate from Brac University.
 I am a fast learner, team player and love to work in dynamic work places.
-Always open to learn new things and take challagnes!
+Always open to learn new things and take challenges!

 - 🤖 Interested in AI, ML, DL, Big Data, Robotics etc.